bnclabs/gson/README.md

   * with `Stream` option, arrays and maps are encoded using Indefinite and Breakstop encoding.
-* generic `property` is interpreted as golang `[][2]interface{}` and encoded as cbor array of 2-element item, where the first item is key represented as string and second item is any valid json value.
+* generic `property` is interpreted as golang `[][2]interface{}` and encoded as cbor array of 2-element array, where the first item is key represented as string and second item is any valid json value.
-* before encoding `map[string]interface{}` values use
+* before encoding `map[string]interface{}` type, use
   `GolangMap2cborMap()` function to transform them to `[][2]interface{}`.
 * following golang data types are encoded using cbor-tags,
   * `time.Time` encoded with tag-0.
-  * `Epoch`, type supplied by cbor package, encoded with tag-1.
+  * `Epoch` type supplied by cbor package, encoded with tag-1.
-  * `EpochMicro`, type supplied by cbor package, encoded with tag-1.
+  * `EpochMicro` type supplied by cbor package, encoded with tag-1.
   * `math/big.Int` positive numbers are encoded with tag-2, and
     negative numbers are encoded with tag-3.
-  * `DecimalFraction`, type supplied by cbor package, encoded with tag-4.
+  * `DecimalFraction` type supplied by cbor package, encoded with tag-4.
-  * `BigFloat`, type supplied by cbor package, encoded with tag-5.
+  * `BigFloat` type supplied by cbor package, encoded with tag-5.
-  * `Cbor`, type supplied by cbor package, encoded with tag-24.
+  * `Cbor` type supplied by cbor package, encoded with tag-24.
   * `regexp.Regexp` encoded with tag-35.
-  * `CborPrefix`, type supplied by cbor package, encoded with tag-55799.
+  * `CborPrefix` type supplied by cbor package, encoded with tag-55799.
 * all other types shall cause a panic.